-Yemen in Focus: Ceasefire can save at-risk heritage sites
+Yemen in Focus: Only a ceasefire can save 2,500-year-old heritage sites

 After years of conflict, UNESCO heritage sites across the country, including in Shibam further east, renowned for its high-rise mud-brick skyscrapers, as well as the Old Sanaa City and the 8th-century Marib Dam, now face imminent risk of damage or collapse due to natural causes.